Irish Christmas traditions

 Home → A traditional Irish Christmas

 Longevity certainly wasn't a requisite feature of tradition for my Nana Tierney.
-Thanks to her, all my childhood memories of Christmas which ought to be beautiful things are set to a sound track of 'Oh come all ye faithful' mingled with 'I believe' by The Bachelors.
+Thanks to her, all memories of my childhood's Christmases – which ought to be beautiful things – are set to a sound track of 'Oh come all ye faithful' mingled with 'I believe' by The Bachelors.

 Nana insisted that, as Irish Christmas traditions went, you couldn't get better than The Bachelors.
 To this day, a big nostalgic lump gets stuck in my throat when I hear that wretched song (or anything else by the scrubbed up Brothers B) and imagine her, standing in front of the fire, skirt hitched up to warm the back of her thighs, singing along to 'Every time I hear a new-born baby cry....'